trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Khalid, 17, male, Strathfield, Indian Australian, Muslim

-War on Terror.
 The first time I learnt about terrorism was the Sydney Siege, it was all over the television and everyone was talking about it.
 Soon after, I learnt about 9/11 and other terrorist attacks.
 I always hear Middle Eastern or Muslim background when something happens or an incident, but when it's the other way around they describe it differently.
 I had always heard about 9/11 here and there, but the first time I actually read and understood what had happened was on social media/Instagram.
 I also learnt about it after the Sydney Siege.
 My cousin who is scarfed came with us to Bondi and I remember her feeling so anxious because there was no scarfed women there.
 It was mainly because she was receiving a few stares here and there.

 ## Amira, 16, female, Strathfield, Indonesian Australian, Muslim